Fitzwilliam Museum,

 Ramesside period, 1200-1153 BC

-mouth open.
-Possibly, he is meant to be
+beard is stippled and his mouth is open.
+Possibly, he is meant to

-overly large ear and bulbous nose.
-He is
+tomb.
+He is endowed with an overly large ear and bulbous nose.

-unique, unparalleled in the official art of
+of this ostrakon is unique, unparalleled in the official art of

 Egypt.